marlospomin/rails-deployment-guide/README.md

 ## Deploy

 After the configuration process is done run `mina setup` to setup the folder structure on your server.

+Log in your server via `ssh` and the fill the shared files under `/var/www/your_app_name/shared/config` with your local file contents.
+This process is a one time only, or until you run `mina setup` again.

 Run `mina deploy` to deploy.